 In a short time, Internet users learned how to speak the language of search terms - learning and testing what words, and word combinations, helped them find the information for which they were looking.
 Over time, we started expecting when we typed in “land down under lyrics” or “he just smiled and gave me a Vegemite sandwich” we would get to the Men at Work song “Down Under.”

-For B2B and B2C eCommerce sites, developing an optimized search bar is crucial to your conversion.
+For B2B and B2C eCommerce sites, utilizing onsite search best practices when developing an optimized search bar is crucial to your conversion.
 Optimizing onsite search experiences involves crafting the right product data, developing a healthy taxonomy, and working with UX, design, and technology to deliver an exceptional search experience.

 1. Design your search bar to take center stage.
 Look at the 2020 top eCommerce sites and note where they place their search bar.
 See how they use text, size, color contrast, and placement to make it immediately visible, even if you are quickly scanning the site.
 These are just three great examples of brands that make search prominent.